ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

 - #### Using the Kernel to Compile OpenWrt Firmware

 Compiling OpenWrt firmware supports localization operations and can also be compiled online using `github.com`'s Actions.
-The usage method for local compilation is detailed in: [Local Packaging](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/README.md#local-packaging), and the method for compiling online using Actions is detailed in: [Compiling using Actions](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/README.md#compiling-using-github-actions).
+The usage method for local compilation is detailed in: [Local Packaging](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/README.md#local-packaging-parameters), and the method for compiling online using Actions is detailed in: [Compiling using Actions](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/README.md#compiling-with-github-actions).

 - #### Installing the Kernel in an Existing OpenWrt System

 You can use the [luci-app-amlogic](https://github.com/ophub/luci-app-amlogic/blob/main/README.md) plugin to install the compiled kernel into an existing OpenWrt system.
-The specific operation method is detailed in: [Upgrading OpenWrt](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/README.md#upgrading-openwrt).
+The specific operation method is detailed in: [Update OpenWrt](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/README.md#update-openwrt).